travigd/documentation/projections/4.0.0/system-projections.md

 This projection cannot be configured.

 ## Stream By Category
-This projection links existing events from streams to a new stream with a `$streams` prefix by splitting a stream id by a configurable separator.
+This projection links existing events from streams to a new stream with a `$category` prefix by splitting a stream id by a configurable separator.

 *$stream_by_category*